EPFL-LCN/neuronaldynamics-exercises/doc/exercises/brunel-network.rst

 * Explain why the non-recurrent network shows a strong synchronization in the beginning and why this synchronization fades out.

 * The non recurrent network is strongly synchronized in the beginning.
 Is the connected network simply "locked" to this initial synchronization?
 You can falsify this hypothesis by initializing each neuron in the network with a random vm.
 Run the simulation with `random_vm_init=True` to see how the synchronization emerges over time.
-The figure below shows a similar result but for a different regime.
+The figure below shows a *similar result but for a different regime*.

 .. figure:: exc_images/Brunel_Synchronization.png